jjcarstens/pint_broker/README.md

 > [!IMPORTANT]
 > Ensure there is no `:pint_broker` key in your `config.exs` as that
-> is used in determining to start the broker as an OTP application
+> is used to determine starting the broker as an OTP application

 Pass any of the supported [configuration options](#configuration) as part of the child spec: